Afshan Azad: Early life and education

-Azad was born in Longsight, Manchester, England.
+Azad was born in Longsight, Manchester, to Bangladeshi parents from Chittagong.
 She attended Whalley Range High School, and took AS-levels in chemistry, biology, English and business studies at Xaverian College in Rusholme.
 She went on to graduate with a Bachelor of Arts in Journalism and Design from the University of Salford.

 Career

 Azad is known for her performances as Padma Patil in five of the Harry Potter films, starting with 2005's Harry Potter and the Goblet of Fire.
 She acquired the role when casting agents visited her school and, after having attended several auditions, chose her for the part.
 Azad had stated that she had auditioned "just for the fun of it" and surprisingly got the part.

 In 2017, Azad guest presented an episode of the CBBC series Marrying Mum & Dad with Ed Petrie whilst Naomi Wilkinson was away.

+Advocacy

+In October 2023, Azad signed an open letter by Artists4Ceasefire to Joe Biden, President of the United States, of artists calling for a ceasefire of the Israeli bombardment of Gaza.

 Personal life

-Azad married Nabil Kazi on 19 August 2018.
-They are based in Worcester.
-On 11 April 2021, the couple announced they were expecting their first child.
-On 27 July 2021, Azad revealed in an Instagram post that she has given birth to her first child, a baby girl.